vercel-community/php/README.md

 Take a look at [ZEIT's](https://zeit.co) blogpost about [`Serverless Functions`](https://zeit.co/blog/customizing-serverless-functions).

+⚠️ ❗️ We're having [some troubles with installing Composer dependencies](https://github.com/juicyfx/now-php/issues/42).
+Working on that.

+Take a look at [ZEIT's](https://zeit.co) blogpost about [`Serverless Functions`](https://zeit.co/blog/customizing-serverless-functions).

 You should define `functions` property in `now.json` and list PHP files directly or using wildcard (*).

 ```json